Hennepin, Illinois

 Hennepin is a village located on the Illinois River in Putnam County, Illinois, United States.
 The population was 757 in 2010, an increase of 50 since the 2000 census.
-It is the county seat and second largest village in Putnam County.
+It is the county seat of and the second largest village in Putnam County.

 Hennepin is part of the Ottawa Micropolitan Statistical Area.

 History

-The Village of Hennepin was named for the explorer, Father Louis Hennepin, O. F. M.
+The Village of Hennepin was named for the explorer, Louis Hennepin.

 The Putnam County Courthouse, in Hennepin, was built in 1837, and is the oldest county courthouse in Illinois still serving its original purpose.
-Abraham Lincoln visited the courthouse, including when he campaigned for a Congressional seat in September, 1845.
+Abraham Lincoln visited the courthouse, including when he campaigned for a Congressional seat in September 1845.
 The Putnam County Courthouse is listed on the National Register of Historic Places.